tomiiha/Football_Calculator/README.md

 # Football Scraping and Calculation tool

 Personal project to get a deeper understanding of sports analytics, to leverage for story telling later on for lower-tier leagues.
-Consists currently of two programs: scraping_tool.py and season_calcs.py.
+Consists currently of the following programs: scraping_tool.py, league_scraper.py and season_calcs.py.

 scraping_tool.py has been created to capture website data (fbref.com), that can be then fed into the season_calcs.py engine.
 This will run some simple metrics to track team performance.
 Currently in a very simplistic form, however expanding slowly to make scraping a bit easier, and then build the calculations engine to capture some narrative based off of these data.

+league_scraper.py is a tool to capture league -level detail, to get a better sense of the overall season results.

 # Currently building for the data parser: